Video Games

 The Australia-based biological computing startup Cortical Labs have been working on a strange project involving human brain cells and at least one half of that classic 1972 video game.
 Why?
 Well, for science, of course!

-The “game” is actually a one-sided variation of Pong, in which up to a million brain cells are rigged up to control a virtual paddle, bouncing a single block against a virtual wall (a bit closer to Breakout if you ask me, though I suppose that’s beyond the point).
+The “game” is actually a one-sided variation of Pong.
+A million brain cells are rigged up to control a virtual paddle, bouncing a single block against a virtual wall (a bit closer to Breakout if you ask me, though I guess that’s beyond the point).

 The brain cells are grown on microelectrode arrays that send signals to relay the ball’s location.
 The cells then signal back to control the paddle and hit the ball.
 The entire system has been dubbed “DishBrain.”